Temper

 Recommended manufacturers

 In our store we offer tempers from two manufacturers: VD Coffee (Ukraine) and MHW-3Bomber (China).
 These tempers are excellent in use.
-There are both classic models with a diameter of 58 mm with a smooth base, and more niche options – with a diameter of 51 mm with a grooved base, push-tempers, spring-loaded temperers.
+There are both classic models with a diameter of 58 mm with a smooth base, and more niche options – with a diameter of 51 mm with a grooved base, push-tempers, tempers with a spring.

 The price range depends on the material of the product and the manufacturer.

-- Professional and premium models with adjustable functions – from 850 UAH and more, depending on the quality and design.
+Professional and premium models with adjustable functions start at 850 UAH and up, depending on quality and design.

-The choice should be based on your needs and budget, but remember that investing in a quality temperer can significantly improve the quality of your espresso and, in Ultimately, it will save you money due to its durability.
+The choice should be based on your needs and budget, but remember that investing in a quality tamper can significantly improve the quality of your espresso and, in the end, save money due to its durability.